ESL Speaking

 #7: Show & Tell Small Talk Activity

 You may want to consider adopting “Show and Tell” to make it into a small talk ESL activity.
 Tell students to bring a small object or picture or something from home that is meaningful to them.
-Then, on the day, they can move around the class, mingling with other students talking about their object or pictures.
+Then, on the day, they can move around the class, mingling with other students and talking about their objects or pictures.

-Before you get started with this, give students some tips for how to open the conversation, transition from talking about one thing to the next one and then about how to close the conversation and find a new person to talk with.
+Before you get started with this, give students some tips on how to open the conversation, transition from talking about one thing to the next one and then about how to close the conversation and find a new person to talk with.

 Want to give it a try with your students?
 Find out all the details right here: